MUSIC & AUDIO TECHNOLOGY

 UCAS Points: 64-72

-Applicants also must have GCSE English Language and Maths at C or above.
+Applicants also must have GCSE English Language at grade C/4 or above.
 Other similar qualifications may be considered on an individual basis.

 If you fall short of these qualifications you might want to consider our ACCESS TO HE course.